lurchmath/lde/docs/overview.md

 # LDE Design Overview

-This page lists the design decisions made by the Lurch team to date regarding the LDE, with reasons and explanations for each.
+This page lists the design principles adopted by the Lurch team to date regarding the LDE, with reasons and explanations for each.
 This document can be used as reference, and to guide development, but it may also be changed as better ideas come along.

+To see the specific phases of development planned for the LDE, and what's completed, use the "Phases" menu above.

 ## Elegance and Simplicity